 The big differences are in the tents, the borrowed materials, the size of the groups, if the guides speak English, and the hikers themselves.
 Prices also vary widely, ranging from 300Q (38€) to over 100 Euros per person (2022 prices)

 When choosing the operator, it is important to confirm that they have fixed tents and sleeping bags at the base camp.
 Most do, but you don’t want to haul it upstairs.
 It is also essential to confirm that the price included includes entry to the National Park, which at the time we took the tour, it costed 50Q per person.

 After talking to many agencies and seeing what each one offered and their prices, we ended up choosing Barco, which is one of the cheapest, but it is also a 100% local operator, which is important to help the local economy.

 Because it was so inexpensive, we were a little wary of our choice, but after the climb, we would choose this operator again.
 The only negative point was the disorganization and initial delay in Antigua, as we spent more than 2 hours collecting our colleagues, picking up meals, and choosing materials.

-From then on, and especially from the start of the climb, everything went smoothly.
+Everything went smoothly from then on, especially from the start of the climb.
 The guides only spoke Spanish, but that’s not a problem for us.
 The food was more than enough.
 The borrowed materials (coats, sleeping bags, hats, gloves) had seen better days but served perfectly.
 This is an important point because, at night, it is extremely cold at the top of the volcano.